PurpleMyst/chronos/README.md

 ### Already-Existing

-Create an issue with your server and I will consider adding the bot I already run to your sever :>
+Create a GitHub issue requesting the addition of the bot to your server and I will consider adding it.

 ## Functionality